samueljustice/plugins/pitchflattener/README.md

   - **WORLD DIO** (default) - FFT-based algorithm optimized for noisy field recordings and complex audio
   - **YIN** - Fast autocorrelation-based algorithm for clean, simple sources
 - **High-quality pitch shifting** using the RubberBand library for artifact-free processing
+- **FFT Visualiser** for the DIO algorithm
-- **Visual pitch meter** showing detected pitch, target pitch, and pitch deviation
+- **Visual pitch meter** for the YIN algorithm, showing detected pitch, target pitch, and pitch deviation
 - **Manual override mode** for locking to specific frequencies
 - **Volume gating** to prevent false pitch detection from noise
 - **Comprehensive controls** for fine-tuning detection behavior